HIV and Specific Populations

 • Do older people have the same risk factors for HIV as younger people?

 Many risk factors for HIV are the same for people of any age.
-But like many younger people, older people may not be aware of their HIV risk factors.
+But like many younger people, older people may not have the knowledge, understanding, or awareness of their HIV risk factors.

 In the United States, HIV is spread mainly by: